 Spoon mixture into a greased square baking pan.

-Bake on a preheated oven at 175C for 40 mins or until a skewer comes out clean, when inserted in the centre of cake.Simmer the glazing ingredients until it becomes a thick syrup.
+Bake on a preheated oven at 175C for 40 mins or until a skewer comes out clean, when inserted in the centre of cake.Simmer the glazing ingredients until for a thick syrup.

-Let the cake cool down before cutting to any shapes your prefer.
+Let the cake cool down before cutting through.